Here are 15 of the most common and effective cerebral palsy therapy activities that play a vital role in treating kids with Cerebral Palsy (CP).

 If so, I’d love to hear your feedback.

-If you have questions or anything you’d like to add that I did not cover, please comment below.
+If you have questions or anything to add that I did not cover, please comment below.